CHIANG MAI | BANGKOK | PHUKET | SAMUI | HUA HIN

 Additional Resources

-• Local Cuisine: Along the drive and in Hua Hin, you’ll find a wealth of dining options.
+Along the drive and in Hua Hin, you’ll find a wealth of dining options.
 Try local delicacies like “Pla Pao” (grilled fish) and “Kanom Jeen” (rice noodles).
-For a list of recommended eateries along this route, check Eating Thai Food.

-• Golf Courses: Hua Hin is a golfer’s paradise, boasting some of Thailand’s top golf courses.
-Book tee times and check course details at Golfasian, a comprehensive golf travel site.
+Hua Hin is a golfer’s paradise, boasting some of Thailand’s top golf courses.
+Check them all out here.

 The Golden Triangle Route is a captivating journey through Northern Thailand’s rich cultural and historical landscape, stretching approximately 190 kilometers from Chiang Rai to the Golden Triangle, where Thailand, Laos, and Myanmar meet.
 This scenic drive takes you through lush mountains, tea plantations, ancient temples, and hill tribe villages, providing a unique glimpse into Thailand’s diverse cultural heritage.